The International Cocoa Organization (ICCO)

-Argus is an independent media organisation with over 800 full time staff.
-It is headquartered in London and has 21 offices in the world’s principal commodity trading and production centres.
-Argus produces price assessments and analysis of international energy and other commodity markets, and also offers bespoke consulting services and industry leading conferences.
+Argus is an independent media organisation with almost 1,000 staff.
+It is headquartered in London and has 23 offices in the world’s principal commodity trading and production centres.
+Argus produces price assessments and analysis of international energy and other commodity markets, and offers bespoke consulting services and industry-leading conferences.

 Companies in 140 countries around the world use Argus data to index physical trade and as benchmarks in financial derivative markets as well as for analysis and planning purposes.